xamry/notes/Java/Java 5 new features.md

 enum data type, allows you to define a set of named constants.
 Enumerations provide type safety and can be used in switch statements and collections.

 ## Varargs
-Java 5 introduced the varargs feature, which allows methods to take a variable number of arguments of the same type.
+Varargs feature allows methods to take a variable number of arguments of the same type.
 It simplifies method calls by eliminating the need to explicitly create an array for variable-length argument lists.

 ## Annotations
 Java 5 introduced annotations, which are metadata that can be added to classes, methods, fields, and other program elements.
 Annotations provide a way to add additional information to the code and can be used by compilers, tools, and frameworks for various purposes.